filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/run-a-miner.md

 ## Setup details

-Below are the detail of the physical servers used in this tutorial.
+Below are the details of the physical servers used in this tutorial.
 One of these machines will run a lotus node and other will be used to run a lotus-miner node.

 ### Machine One